 The Prime Video platform streams video, but also sells it.
-Confusing at times, but for simplicity, we’re going to cover anime you stream from the platform as part of the platform, not ones you have to purchase.
+Confusing but for simplicity, we’re going to cover anime you stream from the platform as part of the platform, not ones you have to purchase.
 No extra costs.

 Finally, one more distinction.
 There are some excellent anime on Amazon Prime without complete seasons.
 For instance, we highly recommend Blue Exorcist.
 However, season one isn’t available on Amazon Prime Video.
 We’re not going to recommend anime in those types of situations, although it’s great.

 Dororo is one of the oldest properties on the list.
 The manga originally launched in the 1960s with an anime in the late 1960s.
 However, a modern adaptation aired in the late 2010s and this is that newer version.
 The show revolves around a ronin (a Samurai without a master) who was born massively disfigured because his father struck a deal with some demons.
 Dororo joins up and helps the ronin defeat more demons.
 There is obviously more there but we don’t want to spoil anything.
 It’s a darker show as the genre implies.
 The show runs for 24 episodes.